 Mantigue Island is one of the best Camiguin tourist spots just a short boat trip off the east coast of the main island.
-Mantigue Island is a protected marine sanctuary that boasts white sand beaches, turquoise waters, colorful coral reefs and a lush nature park.
+Mantigue Island Camiguin is a protected marine sanctuary that boasts white sand beaches, turquoise waters, colorful coral reefs, and a lush nature park.

-I visited Mantigue Island for a few hours during my visit to Camiguin and have put together this complete guide of how to get to Mantigue Island, how much it costs and what to expect when you arrive on the island.
+I visited Mantigue Island during my travels around Camiguin Island and have put together this complete guide of how to get there, how much it costs, and what to expect when you arrive on the island.

 Must Read → 3 Weeks Philippines Itinerary